Indicators of Emotional & Verbal Abuse

 • Is overly rigid in conforming to instructions of teachers, doctors, and other adults.

-• Suffers from sleep, speech, or eating disorders.
+• Suffers from sleep, speech, or eating disorders with no other explanation.

-• Displays other signs of emotional turmoil (repetitive, rhythmic movements; rocking, whining, picking at scabs).
+• Displays other signs of emotional maltreatment (repetitive, rhythmic movements; rocking, whining, picking at scabs; engaging in self-harm).

 • Suffers from enuresis (bed wetting) and fecal soiling.